-ANNUAL MEETING OF STOCKHOLDERS OF KOSS CORPORATION October 14, 2020
+ANNUAL MEETING OF STOCKHOLDERS OF KOSS CORPORATION October 13, 2021

-NOTICE OF INTERNET AVAILABILITY OF PROXY MATERIAL

-The Notice of Meeting, Proxy Statement and Proxy Card are available at - www.koss.com
+NOTICE OF INTERNET AVAILABILITY OF PROXY MATERIAL The Notice of Meeting, Proxy Statement and Proxy Card are available at - www.koss.com

 THE BOARD OF DIRECTORS RECOMMENDS A VOTE "FOR" THE ELECTION OF DIRECTORS, "FOR" PROPOSALS 2 AND 4, AND FOR AN ADVISORY VOTE "EVERY YEAR" IN PROPOSAL 3.
 PLEASE SIGN, DATE AND RETURN PROMPTLY IN THE ENCLOSED ENVELOPE.
-PLEASE MARK YOUR VOTE IN BLUE OR BLACK INK AS SHOWN HERE $\boxtimes$
+PLEASE MARK YOUR VOTE IN BLUE OR BLACK INK AS SHOWN HERE ⊠

 1. ELECTION OF DIRECTORS

 NOMINEES:

-☐ Thomas L. Doerr
+Thomas L. Doerr

-□ Michael J. Koss
+Michael J. Koss

-□ Steven A. Leveen
+Steven A. Leveen

-☐ Theodore H. Nixon
+Theodore H. Nixon

-□ William J. Sweasy
+William J. Sweasy

 □ FOR ALL NOMINEES

-☐ WITHHOLD AUTHORITY FOR ALL NOMINEES
+□ WITHHOLD AUTHORITY FOR ALL NOMINEES

-☐ FOR ALL EXCEPT (See instructions below)
+□ FOR ALL EXCEPT (See instructions below)

-INSTRUCTION : To withhold authority to vote for any individual nominee strike a line through the nominee's name.
+INSTRUCTION: To withhold authority to vote for any individual nominee strike a line through the nominee's name.

 2. APPROVAL OF AN ADVISORY RESOLUTION ON NAMED EXECUTIVE OFFICER COMPENSATION

-□ FOR

-□ AGAINST

-□ ABSTAIN
+□ FOR □ AGAINST □ ABSTAIN

 3. ADVISORY VOTE ON THE FREQUENCY OF VOTING TO APPROVE NAMED EXECUTIVE OFFICER COMPENSATION

-□ 1 YEAR

-□ 2 YEARS

-□ 3 YEARS
+□ 1 YEAR □ 2 YEARS □ 3 YEARS □ ABSTAIN

-□ ABSTAIN

-4. PROPOSAL TO RATIFY THE APPOINTMENT OF WIPFLI LLP AS THE INDEPENDENT REGISTERED PUBLIC ACCOUNTING FIRM OF THE CORPORATION FOR THE FISCAL YEAR ENDING JUNE 30, 2021.
+4. PROPOSAL TO RATIFY THE APPOINTMENT OF WIPFLI AS THE INDEPENDENT REGISTERED PUBLIC ACCOUNTING FIRM OF THE CORPORATION FOR THE FISCAL YEAR ENDING JUNE 30, 2022.

-□ FOR

-□ ABSTAIN
+□ FOR □ AGAINST □ ABSTAIN

-20

-BEFORE THE MEETING.

-Signature of Stockholder Date:

-Signature of Stockholder Date:

-IN THEIR DISCRETION, THE PROXIES ARE AUTHORIZED TO VOTE UPON SUCH OTHER BUSINESS AS MAY PROPERLY COME
+IN THEIR DISCRETION, THE PROXIES ARE AUTHORIZED TO VOTE UPON SUCH OTHER BUSINESS AS MAY PROPERLY COME BEFORE THE MEETING.